Zakoby McClain

-Zakoby McClain (born March 7, 2000) is an American professional football inside linebacker.
+Zakoby McClain (born March 7, 2000) is an American professional football linebacker.
 He played college football at Auburn.

 Early life

 McClain attended Valdosta High School in Valdosta, Georgia.
 Coming out of high school, McClain was a 4-star prospect.
 He was ranked the 13th best outside linebacker prospect and 24th best prospect from the state of Georgia.
 McClain committed to Auburn over LSU, Tennessee and many other programs.